electricant/ipol.gq/content/articles/netis_WF2419I_haking.md

 	created 23 devices
 	created 0 fifos

 Now we are talking!
 Well... not really.
-If we rebuild the filesystem once again as we did before, the only difference now is filesystem size.
+If we rebuild the file system once again as we did before, the only difference now is file system size.
 However, the router is still stuck in a bootloop.
 A quick check to the size of the final flash image size confirms that the new image is not too big to fit in the flash chip.
 What is still missing is the correct compression algorithm.
 By looking at